anthonynsimon/secrets-vault/README.md

 # secrets-vault

-Keep your app secrets encrypted in-repo, automatically decrypt on local dev or deploy.
+Simple tool to keep your app secrets encrypted in-repo, decrypt using a `master.key`.

+The vault can be YAML or JSON encoded, and is encrypted using [AES-GCM-256 authenticated encryption](https://cryptography.io/en/latest/hazmat/primitives/aead/#cryptography.hazmat.primitives.ciphers.aead.AESGCM).

 Inspired by Rails credentials - it pairs nicely with [mrsk](https://mrsk.dev).
 But it can be used as a standalone CLI tool or as a library.

-The vault is YAML encoded and encrypted using [AES-GCM-256 authenticated encryption](https://cryptography.io/en/latest/hazmat/primitives/aead/#cryptography.hazmat.primitives.ciphers.aead.AESGCM).

 ## Quick start